mdhsieh/Capstone-Project/README.md

 # Capstone-Project
 A place tracker to record places you've visited.
+You can use it to remember what restaurants you've eaten at, save your latest doctor's appointment, or whatever you'd like.

 ## Installation
-To run this app, you need to:
+To run the app from this repository, you need to:
 1. Create an account on the [Google Cloud Platform](https://accounts.google.com/signin/v2/identifier?service=cloudconsole&passive=1209600&osid=1&continue=https%3A%2F%2Fconsole.cloud.google.com%2F%3Fref%3Dhttps%3A%2F%2Fwww.google.com%2F&followup=https%3A%2F%2Fconsole.cloud.google.com%2F%3Fref%3Dhttps%3A%2F%2Fwww.google.com%2F&flowName=GlifWebSignIn&flowEntry=ServiceLogin).
 2. Add a billing account.
 3. Enable the Places API from your console.